Community Development Work

 - Apply fundraising strategies to secure resources for the implementation of community programs that facilitate personal, organizational and community goals.

-- Examine contemporary Community Development research in order to identify and implement specific community development approaches that will best promote community action.
+- Examine contemporary Community Development research in order to identify and implement specific community development approaches and best practices that will promote community action.